Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Basic.md

 ## 1st Shading Map
 The map used for the brighter portions of the shadow.
 Texture(sRGB) × Color(RGB).
-The default color is white.

 |   **1st Shading Map** (Face) | (Hair) | Result  |
 | ---- | ---- | ---- |